radian-software/straight.el/README.md

 * `straight-use-package-lazy`: stop at the clone step if the package's local repository is not already cloned.
 This is used for lazy-loading.

+#### Customizing how packages are built

+By default, when `straight.el` is bootstrapped during Emacs init, it uses a bulk `find(1)` command to identify files that were changed since the last time a package depending on them was built.
+These packages are then rebuilt when they are requested via `straight-use-package`.
+For about 100 packages on an SSD, this takes about 500ms.
+You can save this time by customizing `straight-check-for-modifications`.

+The default value is `at-startup`.
+If you change this to `never`, then `straight.el` will not check for package modifications, and you will have to manually (or programmatically) call `straight-rebuild-package` when you modify a file and need a package rebuilt.

+You can also change it to `live`, which means that `straight.el` will use `before-save-hook` in order to detect modifications as you make them.
+This saves init time, but has a caveat: namely, that modifications made outside Emacs or in some way that bypasses `before-save-hook` are not detected.
+Pull requests extending the number of cases in which `straight.el` is able to detect live modifications are welcome.

 ### The recipe format